 Coming soon to the USA!
 While our services may not be available yet, sign up now to stay in the loop as we bring our innovative crypto solutions to America.

-They're unique crypto-assets that cannot be duplicated or exchanged for anything else.
-Since they are stored on the blockchain, this means they are decentralized, immutable, and verifiable - that is, their transaction history can be viewed by anyone.
+NFTs are unique crypto-assets that cannot be duplicated or exchanged for anything else.
+Since they are stored on the blockchain, this means they are decentralized, immutable, and verifiable.
+This also means that their transaction history can be viewed by anyone.

-It’s a great way to own a piece of the internet and attach value to digital objects such as code, music, art, governance rights, credentials, loyalty passes and more.
+It’s a great way to attach value to digital objects such as music, art, real estate, concert tickets, loyalty passes and more.
 Owning an NFT is like having a digital certificate of authenticity and proof of ownership for a specific digital asset.

 For some people, NFTs have become an incredibly lucrative opportunity.
 Like traditional art or collectibles, rare NFTs can be sold for millions.
 Popular NFTs that have made headlines include Crypto Punks and Bored Ape Yacht Club (BAYC).